jwmiller5/Compliance/compliance/regulatory/offering-MAS-ABS-Singapore.md

 Compliance Checklist for Financial Institutions in Singapore

 This document includes an overview of the regulatory landscape, which introduces the relevant requirements in Singapore, and a compliance checklist, which lists the regulatory issues that need to be addressed and maps Microsoft's cloud services against those issues.
-By reviewing and completing the checklist point by point, financial institutions can adopt Microsoft cloud services with confidence that they are complying with the relevant requirements in Singapore.
+By reviewing and completing the checklist point by point, financial institutions can adopt Microsoft cloud services with confidence that they're complying with the relevant requirements in Singapore.

-By relying on our comprehensive approach to risk assurance in the cloud, we are confident that financial institutions in Singapore can move to the Microsoft Cloud in a manner that is consistent with MAS Guidelines and the ABS Guide, while also providing a more advanced security risk management profile than many on-premises solutions.
+By relying on our comprehensive approach to risk assurance in the cloud, we're confident that financial institutions in Singapore can move to the Microsoft Cloud in a manner that is consistent with MAS Guidelines and the ABS Guide, while also providing a more advanced security risk management profile than many on-premises solutions.

 Get practical support for moving data and workloads to the Microsoft Cloud in compliance with MAS Guidelines